El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 She's had her supporters who said they were disappointed.

-There have been others who have been uh critical in the sense that these reporters are just getting too big and have become the story, not just a part of the story, but the story, and they're not, and they're overshadowing things and so forth.
+There have been others who have been critical in the sense that these reporters are just getting too big and have become the story, not just a part of the story, but the story, and they're not, and they're overshadowing things and so forth.

-And I uh I have this this two-pronged thing here.
+And I have this two-pronged thing here.

 Donald Trump has been criticizing Megan Kelly all over the place for asking him tough questions at the GOP debate, but he was singing a far different tune four years ago.